cardilloproject/project_template/README.md

 Download and install Python from https://www.python.org/downloads/.
 Alternatively you can use a package manager to install Python (recommended on Mac/Linux).
 On Windows, make sure that Python is on your system's path.

 Check that Python is properly installed by typing `python` in a terminal, which should start the Python application.
-Note, depending on the installation, e.g.\ on Mac, the Python command is `python3`.
+Note, depending on the installation, e.g. on Mac, the Python command is `python3`.

 ### VS Code

 Download and install VS Code from https://code.visualstudio.com.
 Then, start VS Code and install the Python extension called "Python" (provided by Microsoft).
 For help, consult https://code.visualstudio.com/docs/languages/python.

+### Git

+Download and install Git from https://git-scm.com/.

-### Virtual envirionment and project template
+### Virtual environment and project template

 Clone (or download) the template
 ```bash